 Use of OWL Lite to describe its classification system grammar.

-Separation of the data model from the bindings which describe the interaction APIs clients use to interact with the repository.
+Separation of the data model from the bindings that describe the interaction APIs clients use to interact with the repository.

 S-RAMP Schemas

 The schemas for the various S-RAMP Models are provided in the appendices.
 They closely follow the conceptualized diagrams described in this document.
 The normative S-RAMP schemas of record define the serialization for S-RAMP.